Handle Operators in String Theory: Riemann Surfaces

 but of course the derivatives of these variations need not vanish at the base point.
-We will eventually associate such variations, $\delta z_{\sigma_1}(\sigma_1)$ and $\delta\bar{z}_{\sigma_1}(\sigma_1)$, with {\it moduli} variations, so that (\ref{eq:dzs*=0}) should be interpreted as specifying that (for the gauge slice of interest) moduli variations are transverse to Weyl transformations. \sk
+According to (\ref{eq:zs*zs*'Weyl}) this ensures that Weyl transformations do not shift punctures at $\sigma_1$ -- the Weyl-transformed frame, $w_{\sigma_1}$, remains centred at $\sigma_1$.
+As discussed in Sec.~\ref{sec:SPUTF} (and in later sections) we wish to associate such variations, $\delta z_{\sigma_1}(\sigma_1)$ and $\delta\bar{z}_{\sigma_1}(\sigma_1)$, with {\it complex structure deformations}, so that (\ref{eq:dzs*=0}) should be interpreted as specifying that (for the gauge slice of interest) complex structure deformations are transverse to Weyl transformations. \sk

-Let us now expand the covariant derivatives in (\ref{eq:dphi=Ddz+Dbardbarz}), and hit the left- and right-hand sides with $\partial^{n-1}_{z_{\sigma_1}}$ with $n\geq2$ (where differentiation is with respect to $z_{\sigma_1}(\sigma)$).
+We will solve the above differential equation by constructing a Taylor series solution.
+Let us expand the covariant derivatives in (\ref{eq:dphi=Ddz+Dbardbarz}), and hit the left- and right-hand sides with $\partial^{n-1}_{z_{\sigma_1}}$ with $n\geq2$ (where differentiation is with respect to $z_{\sigma_1}(\sigma)$).
 Evaluating the resulting relation at the base point, $\sigma=\sigma_1$, we learn that,

 where we made use of the defining relations of holomorphic normal coordinates (\ref{eq:hol norm coords dfn}), that Weyl transformations leave the frame coordinate associated to the base point unchanged (\ref{eq:dzs*=0}), and that $\delta \bar{z}_{\sigma_1}(\bar{z}_{\sigma_1}(\sigma))$ is anti-holomorphic.
 Let us now multiply left- and right-hand sides in (\ref{eq:dn-1dphi}) by $\frac{1}{n!}z_{\sigma_1}(\sigma)^{n}$ and sum over $n=2,3,\dots$ We then identify the right-hand side of the resulting relation with the Taylor expansion of $\delta z_{\sigma_1}(\sigma)$ with the $n=0,1$ terms subtracted out.
 The $n=0$ subtraction term vanishes by (\ref{eq:dzs*=0}), so rearranging the resulting equation we hence learn that: